bitnami/charts/bitnami/dataplatform-bp2/README.md

     --set wavefront.wavefront.url=https://<YOUR_CLUSTER>.wavefront.com \
     --set wavefront.wavefront.token=<YOUR_API_TOKEN>
 ```
+### For using an existing Wavefront deployment

-If you want to use an existing Wavefront deployment, make sure that auto discovery `enableDiscovery: true` and annotation based discovery `discovery.disable_annotation_discovery: false` are enabled in the Wavefront Collector ConfigMap.
+- To enable the auto discovery feature in wavefront for the existing wavefront deployment, make sure that auto discovery `enableDiscovery: true` and annotation based discovery `discovery.disable_annotation_discovery: false` are enabled in the Wavefront Collector ConfigMap.
 They should be enabled by default.

-If you wish not to use the annotation based discovery feature in wavefront, edit the Wavefront Collector ConfigMap and add the following snippet under discovery plugins.
+- To not use the annotation based discovery feature in wavefront, edit the Wavefront Collector ConfigMap and add the following snippet under discovery plugins.
 Once done, restart the wavefront collectors DaemonSet.

 ```console
 $ kubectl edit configmap wavefront-collector-config -n wavefront